danil/rc/network-dig.rc.md

 ## Name servers list

-    dig @8.8.8.8 +short NS your.domain.tld
+    dig @8.8.8.8 +short NS your.tld

 ## DNS

 List all DNS records, ns (name servers) and so on

-    dig your.domain.tld ANY
+    dig your.tld ANY